Zamia integrifolia: Reproduction

-Zamia species often produce more than one cone close to the tip of the stem or at the terminal of the caudex where it intersects with the cones, also called strobilus, of Z. integrifolia are dioecious.
+Zamia species often produce more than one cone close to the tip of the stem or at the terminal of the caudex where it intersects with the aboveground stem.
+The cones, also called strobili, of Z. integrifolia are dioecious.
 The male strobilus and the female strobilus are found on two separate plants.
 The cones on the female plant are thick and have red-orange seeds.
 They also have a velvety texture, and only grow up to 6 inches.
 On the other hand, the ones on the male plant are narrow and tall, and contain pollen.
 They can reach a length of 7 inches.
 Female cones are usually borne singularly, whereas male cones grow in groups or clusters.
 The growing season of Z. integrifolia is during the spring, and the sex of the plant is undetermined until cones are produced.

 Multiple cones

 The multiple cones of Z. integrifolia may develop through three methods: sympodium, forking of the bundle system, and adventitious buds.
 The most common form of development is the rapid formation of cone domes on the plant's sympodium, which is its main axis.
 More cones are present when there is a "branching" of the bundles to the cones.
 The forking of the bundle system starts near the base of a terminal cone, which remains erect, of the sympodial development in certain branches.
-The last method is when "adventitious buds appear in the cortical tissue closely connected with the stelar system of the trunk, and these buds continue their development like typical stems."
+The last method is when "adventitious buds appear in the cortical tissue closely connected with the stelar system of the trunk, and these buds continue their development like typical stems".

 Pollination

-Z. integrifolia plants are pollinated by two species of weevils, Rhopalotria slossoni and Pharaxonotha floridana.
+Z. integrifolia plants are pollinated by a species of weevil, Rhopalotria slossoni, and an erotylid beetle Pharaxonotha floridana.
 P. floridana pollinates the plants by using the pollen-bearing strobili as food for its larvae, transporting the pollen with it.
-The plant can regulate the mutualistic interaction by making the seed-bearing strobilis poisonous to these larvae.
+The plant may regulate the mutualistic interaction by making the seed-bearing strobilis poisonous to these larvae, as the toxin beta-N-methylamino-L-alanine is present in pollen-bearing strobili but is sequestered in idioblast cells that resist insect digestion, whereas the toxin is diffusely present in the female cones.

 On the other hand, R. slossoni does not consume the pollen, but rather, takes shelter in male cones where they become dusted with pollen.
 They then carry over these pollen into the female cones, which becomes pollinated.
 Although the female cones are not consumed, there have been evidences of healed scars due to punctation in the interior of the cone, which are suspected to be caused by weevils.